The Digital Age and the Internet of Things

 Miniature SPST Toggle Switch - available for £1.49 or less from eBay

-Miniature Momentary Push To Make Switch - available for £1.49 or less from eBay
+Miniature Momentary Push to Make Switch - available for £1.49 or less from eBay

 DC Chassis Power Socket 2.1mm - available for £1.00 or less from eBay